 Figure 15.
-DAG Architecture using Exchange 2013 and Lenovo ThinkAgile HX7520 (30,000 Mailboxes)
+DAG Architecture using Exchange 2016 and Lenovo ThinkAgile HX7520 (60,000 Mailboxes)

+The DAG has twelve Exchange 2016 mailbox servers and two database copies.
+The two database copies were placed on two physically isolated clusters.
 On both Cluster1 and Cluster2, the Mailbox server (MBX) VMs were created on three nodes.
 All the Database/Logs volumes were connected to Mailbox servers using the iSCSI protocol.
 The primary database copy and secondary database copy are stored on two physically separated and isolated clusters.
 The two clusters can be located at the same datacentre or two different datacenters.